-We urge you to take a stand for effective oversight of our financial system by fully funding the CFTC and rejecting policy riders that would prevent the agency from fulfilling its statutory mission.
-For more information please contact Marcus Stanley at marcus@ourfinancialsecurity.org.
+We urge you to take a stand for effective oversight of our financial system by fully funding the CFTC.

 Sincerely,

 Americans for Financial Reform

 Following are the partners of Americans for Financial Reform.

 All the organizations support the overall principles of AFR and are working for an accountable, fair and secure financial system.
 Not all of these organizations work on all of the issues covered by the coalition or have signed on to every statement.